mmertsock/mmertsock.github.io/_posts/2016-04-04-palmers-pond.markdown

 a few other observations from the day:

-- i almost didn't race. but the night before, facebook lit up with memes, heckling, and accusations of sandbagging, and thus i was convinced to go
 - myself and some others expected possible PR conditions: atv trails, rolling hills without too much elevation, cool temperatures. by the end of the day, myself and some others had put in our slowest and most diffucult (and well-earned) 50Ks
 - one runner ran an “accidental” ultra: he had planned for 11 miles, never previously ran more than 20 miles, but through latent talent and willpower, the good (bad) influence of friends, and a willingness to just walk into the unknown, ended the day with a 50K finish
 - really all of the runners were amazing